The Accessibility Act

 Questions or concerns about accessibility in the Municipality of Shelburne?
 Fill out our Accessibility Questions or Concerns Form:

-Adam Dedrick, Accessibility Lead for the Municipality of Shelburne
+Municipality of Shelburne

-Director of Recreation & Parks
+Adam Dedrick, Director of Recreation & Parks

 902-875-3544 ext.
 225